Couples who take my online lessons often ask for a pregnancy meditation script to help with fertility.

 You can also use loving kindness as a daily affirmation for pregnancy, by saying, “I am loving and caring for my baby.”

-3: Best Guided Meditation to Get Pregnant
+3: Guided Meditation

 Sometimes the most relaxing thing in the world is just to sit back and have someone else lead you through the meditation.
 When you use guided meditation to get pregnant you simply listen to someone else’s words and allow them to relax you.